AsahiLinux/AsahiLinux.github.io/content/community.md

 There is also a [Matrix to OFTC bridge](https://medium.com/@RiotChat/new-irc-integrations-oftc-and-snoonet-b88883a58303) that you can use to join the above channels from Matrix.
 You can click the links labelled 'matrix' to join the respective rooms.

+**Note: Due to spambot attacks, we currently only allow users connecting with TLS to join the channels.
+Please make sure your IRC client is set to enable TLS and connect to irc.oftc.net on port 6697**.

 ## Wiki

 Our working documentation is maintained in a [GitHub Wiki](https://github.com/AsahiLinux/docs/wiki/).